bgoodr/keyboard-firmware-build-util/s60-x/README.md

     make: *** [build] Error 2

 I would think the include_next would find the one coming from libc6-dev but that does not seem to be the case

+I am persuing some help on the massdrop site at https://www.massdrop.com/buy/sentraq-60-diy-keyboard-kit/talk/402553